taylorcjohn/hpa/README.md

 Find rational approximations

-### rationale:
+### rationale

 To obtain insight into underlying solutions and hints to rôle of symmetry

-Note that optimisation methods often give exact solutions to optimisation problems but these may be disguised rational answers such as 1/3 or sqrt(2)/2

 This function attempts to find close approximations using simple fractions or measures using common roots such as sqrt(2)

+#### summary

+A long time ago I wrote a simple program to find close rational approximations to numbers and to show how closely the fractions approximate the values in question.
+For example to find successively better approximations to Pi : 3/1...
+22/7, 179/57...
+355/113 etc.

+This last fraction (355/113) is an extremely close match to Pi, the next (slightly better) appromation is 52163/16604.

+I decided that it may be useful to apply this exploration to answers from optimisation methods to try to uncover hidden representations that would otherwise be difficult to understand.

+For example, if a value is shown to be 7.853981633974 the function can discover that it is actually extremely close to 5/2 * Pi which may be useful to help understand the problem.

+Optimisation methods often give exact solutions to optimisation problems but these may be disguised rational answers such as 3/7 or sqrt(2)/2

 The function may have other “guessing” applications